The Stitch is Right Blanket Game 2.0 is the latest version of our first Stitch is Right Game back a few years ago.

 Start on the RS for this section.

 The faux popcorn naturally pops out towards the back, so it’s best to crochet these on the WS.
-The treble used creates the pop out.
+The treble used creates the pop-out at the front of the project.

 1st row: (RS) With colour, using back loops only for this row, attach use standing sc to the first stitch.
 1 sc in each st across.
 Turn.